kbullinger/ProcessWatch/readme.txt

 2) Run the following command -> sc create [serviceName] binpath= "[path to ProcessWatch.exe]
 	Example: sc create ScaleWatcher binpath= "C:\Program Files\ScaleWatcher\ProcessWatch.exe"

+3) Open Services and locate the newly created service

+4) Right click on the service and click Properties

+5) Navigate to the Log On tab

+6) Check the box for "Allow service to interact with Desktop" (This is what allows the service to open processes in the user's desktop)

 App Config Setup
 1) In the folder containing the program files for the service, locate the ProcessWatch.exe.config file.